-Interest on the outstanding term loan is due and payable quarterly by the Corporation.
-Interest on borrowings are summarized as follows:
+Interest on the outstanding term loan of both term facilities is due and payable quarterly by the Corporation.
+Interest on borrowings is summarized as follows:

-- i. for the period between December 9, 2021 and the third anniversary date, at a per annum fixed rate equal to 8.85 percent of 35 percent of the aggregate principal amount and a floating rate of CDOR Rate plus 8.4125 percent of the remainder; - ii. thereafter, at the floating rate of CDOR Rate plus 8.4125 percent.
+- for the period between December 19, 2022 and December 9, 2024, at a per annum fixed rate equal to 8.85 percent of 35 percent of the aggregate principal amount and a floating rate of CDOR Rate plus 8.4125 percent of the remainder; - ii. thereafter, at the floating rate of CDOR Rate plus 8.4125 percent.